Insulin (Oral Inhalation)

 What do I need to tell my doctor BEFORE I take Insulin?

-- If you have an allergy to insulin or any other part of this medicine.
+- If you have an allergy to insulin or any other part of insulin (oral inhalation).

 - If you have low blood sugar.

 - If you have or have had lung cancer.

 - If you have an acidic blood problem caused by diabetes.